Ekitji/Files/README.md

 I have put many hours of work of going through several hundreds of EVTX-files and the data inside to find key/values of interest for simulation.
 The work is done but there may be some i could have missed.
 I have tried to comment the script and winlogbeat-evtxtojson.yml as much as possible.

-Modified and added extra feature where simulation occurs by me (Ekkie)
+Modified and added extra feature where simulation occurs by me (Ekitji)

 Original script without feature for simulation.
 Credits to Grant Sales